Become a humanitarian aid worker abroad

 The expert assistance provided by the Finnish Red Cross is always based on humanitarian needs.

-The Finnish Red Cross maintains an aid worker reserve that supports both its own and the International Red Cross and Red Crescent Movement’s ability to respond quickly and efficiently to humanitarian needs.
-The aid worker reserve includes approximately 900 active members.
+The Finnish Red Cross maintains a humanitarian aid worker reserve that supports both its own and the International Red Cross and Red Crescent Movement’s ability to respond quickly and efficiently to humanitarian needs.
+The humanitarian aid worker reserve includes approximately 900 active members.

-The aid workers can be deployed world-wide where necessary.
-The aid worker reserve is also an important instrument in supporting domestic preparedness and assisting in large-scale emergencies in Finland.
+The humanitarian aid workers can be deployed world-wide where necessary.
+The humanitarian aid worker reserve is also an important instrument in supporting domestic preparedness and assisting in large-scale emergencies in Finland.

 International assignments